zgreathouse/ListenHear/docs/README.md

 A faithful clone to soundcloud.com.
-This sight allows you to upload, listen to, edit, and delete music of your own, search, like, and comment on other user’s uploads, follow other users, comment on uploads, and finally features continuous play so you may do all of the above seamlessly as you explore the site.
+This sight allows you to upload, listen to, edit, and delete music of your own, search, like, and comment on other user’s uploads, comment on uploads, and finally features continuous play so you may do all of the above seamlessly as you explore the site.

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login